 Ghanbari V, Zareiyan A, Nejati A, Hanfiling D, Ardalan A. Ethical Patient Prioritization in Disaster Triage: A Protocol for a Systematic Review.
 Health in Emergencies and Disasters Quarterly 2019; 4 (3) :113-118

-3- Center for Health Security, University of Pittsburgh Medical Center, Baltimore, The United States of America.
+4- Center for Health Security, University of Pittsburgh Medical Center, Baltimore, The United States of America., Emergency Medicine Specialist, Center for Health Security, University of Pittsburgh Medical Center, Baltimore.

 Background: Disasters are medically defined as events in which the demands for patients’ care far exceed the available resources.
 In such situations, triage and rationing of limited resources are inevitable.
 A decision regarding triage needs not only scientific guidelines but also an ethical framework and supporting policies.
 This study aims to provide a comprehensive review of the criteria for ethical decision-making in disasters triage.